Jbleezy/BO1-Reimagined/README.md

 * Option to enable or disable fog
 * Options to enable or disable timer, zombie counter, zone names, and character names
 * Option to enable or disable character dialog (host only)
-* Option to enable or disable Mule Kick (host only, always disabled on Nacht, always enabled on Moon)
 * Option to choose which room you start in on Verruckt (host only)
 * Option to choose which perk you start with on No Man's Land (host only)
 * Options to set which barriers in Five spawn room you want disabled (host only)